An Introduction to UCAS Points

 How do you get UCAS points?

 Students can earn UCAS points by doing AS- Level, A-Level exams and IB diplomas, as well as through a few smaller independent qualifications.
 Typically, this begins when you turn 16 and start studying for higher-level qualifications.

 Can you get UCAS points from GCSE?

 No, UCAS points cannot be earned from GCSEs, and the majority of students don’t begin to earn UCAS points until they start their post-sixteen study.

-If you can’t earn UCAS points from GCSEs, why are they important?
+If you cannot earn UCAS points from GCSEs, why are they important?

 Your GCSE grades will set the benchmark for where to begin searching for university courses.
-They’ll help to predict what grades you’re likely to achieve during your A-Levels, and so can be helpful in knowing what universities you could consider applying to in the near future, and for which courses.
+They will help to predict what grades you’re likely to achieve during your A-Levels, and so can be helpful in knowing what universities you could consider applying to in the near future, and for which courses.

 In addition, your GCSEs will also be important in determining which post-sixteen courses you will be studying and where.
 Some sixth-form colleges have certain GCSE grade requirements and most A-Level and IB subjects require a minimum GCSE grade in order for you to pursue it in sixth form.